seanpmaxwell/Typescript-Best-Practices/README.md

 - Because of how hoisting works in JavaScript, you should organize a file into these regions.
 Note that your file may not (and usually won't) have all of them:
   - Constants
   - Types
-  - Run/Setup (Special Note: execute any logic that you need to here.
-Outside of linear scripts you usually shouldn't need this region, but if you do keep it short).
+  - Run/Setup
+  - Components (for .jsx/.tsx files)
   - Functions
   - Export
 - Some special notes about organization:
   - Only constant/readonly variables (primitive and object values) should go directly in files in the `Constants` region (except maybe in linear scripts).
   - If you are writing a linear script, it might make more sense to group your code by the task they are doing instead of by the fundamental-feature.
-Still, if you decide to create some function-declarations in the same script, place your function-declarations in another region at the bottom of the file below the <b>Run</b>.
+Still, if you decide to create some function-declarations in the same script, place your function-declarations in another region at the bottom of the file below the <b>Run/Setup</b> section.
   - Always put the `export default` at the very bottom of every file.
 This makes your default export easier to keep track of and apply any wrappers it may need.
 - Organzation overview
   - Project (application or library)